AnonJr/CSharp-Getting-Started-Tutorial/readme.md

 Completed:

 1. Creating a Hello World Program
+2. Learning About Built-In Types and Variables

 Started:

-2. Learning About Built-In Types and Variables
+3. Working with Strings